YetAnotherNerd/whatlastgenre/README.md

 However, if you don't want to use v2.4 tags you can use the `id3v23sep` config option explained below.

-##### Release info tagging and interactitvity
+##### Release info tagging and interactivity
-    releasetype, year, label, catalog, edition, media Although several steps are taken to reduce needed interactivity, like filtering by snatched flag (make sure to enable 'Snatched torrents indicator' in your whatcd profile settings) or by year (if given), user input might be required while tagging releaseinfo in ambigious cases.
-`-r` implies interactivity, `n` disables interactivity.
+    releasetype, year, label, catalog, edition, media Releaseinfo can be tagged for snatched torrents (make sure to enable 'Snatched torrents indicator' in your whatcd profile settings).
+Although prefiltering tries to minimize needed user input, some might be required in ambiguous cases while tagging releaseinfo. `-r` implies interactivity, `-n` disables interactivity.
 Be aware that `-r` saves the original release year into the `date` metadata field.

 ## Installation